emacsmirror/turtles/docs/source/tutorial.rst

 most convenient one, if you're running in a windowing environment, is to ask the instance to create a new frame to show the buffer.

-:code:`turtles-with-grab-buffer` doesn't just grab the window content, of course, but actually the whole frame, then strips out everything that's outside the window.
-To better understand what this means, add the option :code:`frame t`, as shown below, and run the tests again:
+``turtles-with-grab-buffer`` doesn't just grab the window content, but actually the whole frame, then strips out everything that's outside the window.
+To better understand what this means, add the option ``frame t``, as shown below, and run the tests again:

 .. code-block:: elisp